subha21dip/TODO-Spring-React/README.md

 Find API call details in Resources folder.

 GetAll - get all existing tasks.

 GetByID - get an unique task with id.

-GetTaskWithFilter - find tasks with provided filter as task name and description GetTaskWithPagination - Get tasks for a particular page with link to previous and next apge.
+GetTaskWithFilter - find tasks with provided filter as task name and description.

+GetTaskWithPagination - Get tasks for a particular page with link to previous and next apge.

 CreateNewTask - Post call to cretae a new task.

 UpdateTask - PUT call to update an existing task.